 There was no guidance on this stop, but one can read up on the geothermal activity in the Geysir geothermal area and wander around, having a look at the other smaller geysers, which don't erupt, but have a spectacular colour - and wait for Strokkur to erupt with the camera ready.

-Our tour guide surprised us with singing an Icelandic song and she sang it beautifully - the whole church got filled with her voice.
+Our tour guide surprised us by singing an Icelandic song and she sang it beautifully - the whole church got filled with her voice.

 Skálholtskirkja cathedral is one of Iceland's best-known historic places.
 Here was the centre of ecclesiastic power in Iceland and at Skálholt the first bishopric was founded back in 1056.